orangeandbronze/training-website/_posts/agile/2018-06-10-core-agile.md

 ---
 layout:             training-tracks
 class:              trackdetails
-title:              Core Agile Workshop with Scrum, Extreme Programming, and Kanban
+title:              Core Agile Training with Scrum, Extreme Programming, and Kanban
-title_seo:          Agile Scrum Training Philippines
+title_seo:          Agile and Scrum Training Philippines
-titles:             O&B Core Agile Workshop with Scrum, Extreme Programming, and Kanban
+titles:             O&B Core Agile Training with Scrum, Extreme Programming, and Kanban
 desc:               "Our approach to Agile training is therefore pragmatic, not theoretical.
 It is not just a discussion of one methodology or another, but an analysis of why projects succeed or fail, and which practices can address specific issues."
 description:        Our approach to Agile training is therefore pragmatic, not theoretical.
 It is not just a discussion of one methodology or another, but an analysis of why projects succeed or fail, and which practices can address specific issues.
 photo:              "https://university.orangeandbronze.com/assets/img/CoreAgileWorkshopWithScrumExtremeProgrammingAndKanban-FBLinkPostPhoto.png"